Quick Answer

 Tab32 users love: The price ("greatest bang for your buck"), cloud access from anywhere, and all-in-one simplicity.
 New practice owners particularly appreciate not needing $10,000+ upfront.

-Tab32 users dislike: Customer support is the #1 complaint — slow response times and a shift toward AI-based support frustrates users.
+Tab32 users dislike: Customer support is a leading complaint — slow response times and a shift toward AI-based support frustrates users.
 Clinical staff sometimes find the platform lacks depth: "Front office liked it, back office all hated it."
 X-ray quality gets mixed reviews.

 Dentrix users love: The comprehensive feature set, reliability, and the confidence of using an industry standard backed by Henry Schein.
 Users praise the charting and scheduling depth: "AMAZING practice management software."